 In this respect, the sun doesn’t clear the houses until midday, at which point it's fairly high in the sky; which meant I could have the roofline at a reasonable height, with the shadow cast from the apex hitting the boundary wall and not causing any shadows in our neighbours garden.

 Nevertheless, to be neighbourly, I opted for a hipped roof as visually this would be less overbearing for our neighbours; and I kept on good terms with my neighbour by informing them of my intentions in advance (giving them the full details) and seeking their consent before I started the build.

 In my initial plan, I was planning to have no glass in the back wall as it's north-facing and therefore don’t get the sun; plus it faces onto a 1.5 metre (5 foot) boundary wall.
 However, just as I started the build a friend who was helping me spotted a pile of small rather attractive leaded coloured glass windows in a local reclamation yard for just £5 ($7) each.
 So I immediately went up there and bought the whole stock.

 Having acquired a pile of rather attractive windows I immediately modified my plans to incorporate them along the top of the back wall.

-As we opted for a tiled roof (rather than glass) to maximise on light I sourced a couple of skylights to into the design; a large south facing one, and a smaller west facing skylight.
+As we opted for a tiled roof (rather than glass) to maximise on the light I sourced a couple of skylights to into the design; a large south-facing one, and a smaller west-facing skylight.
 Having skylights ruled out the option of a flat ceiling; not that we wanted one anyway.